Tweeter Speakers

-What are Tweeter Speakers?
+What Are Twitter Speakers?

-Electrodynamic drivers
+Electrodynamic Drivers

 Nearly all tweeter speakers are electrodynamic drivers using a voice coil suspended within a fixed magnetic field.
 These designs operate by applying current from the output of an amplifier circuit to a coil of wire called a voice coil.
 The voice coil produces a varying magnetic field, which works against the fixed magnetic field of a magnet, forcing the voice coil and the diaphragm to move.
-This mechanical movement resembles the waveform of the electronic signal supplied from the amplifier’s output to the voice coil.
-Because of the coil’s connection to a diaphragm, the vibratory motion of the voice coil transmits to the diaphragm; the diaphragm, in turn, vibrates the air, thus creating air motions or audio waves, or high sounds.
+This mechanical movement resembles the waveform of the electronic signal supplied from the amplifier's output to the voice coil.
+Because of the coil's connection to a diaphragm, the vibratory motion of the voice coil transmits to the diaphragm; the diaphragm, in turn, vibrates the air, thus creating air motions, audio waves, or high sounds.

 Modern Tweeter Speakers

-Converting the electrical signal
+Converting the Electrical Signal

 Super and Novel Egg Tweeters